russrimm/CopilotStudioWalkthroughs/IssueTAP.md

 - Access (Global Admin) to create, grant permissions to, and consent to an Entra ID Application (Service Principal) - Application Permissions (UserAuthenticationMethod.ReadWrite.All) to Graph.
 - Access to Microsoft Copilot Studio
 - Access to Power Automate
-- Access to Dataverse
+- Access to a Power Platform environment with Dataverse
-- Access to Azure Key Vault
+- Access to Create an Azure Key Vault

 ## Step 1: Create Microsoft Entra App Registration